section-engineering-education/engineering-education/content/articles/how-to-use-symbolic-math-toolbox-in-matlab-to-analyze-fourier-series/index.md

 *Plot for the range -8pi to 8pi*

 While making the plots, we used the `ezplot` function. `ezplot(FUN)` is used to plot a function `x` over the default domain, `-2*pi<x<2*pi`.
 As we have seen, the Symbolic Math Toolbox makes it easy to analyze the Fourier series.
-It is because the toolbox has an algorithm for working out these problems.
 Moreover, it makes it easy since you do not have to write long codes.
-Also, using this toolbox is very easy such that anyone can use it.

 ### Conclusion
 Symbolic Math Toolbox is an important toolbox for solving differential and integration operations.
 As we have seen in solving the Fourier series above, it is easy to use.
 This toolbox also helps find the Laplace transform of various equations.
 Generally, this toolbox has a wide application in science and engineering.